ingabire1/blog/README.md

  Developed by Ingabire Aimee Sylvie on March 6st, 2019

 Description
-Blog is a web application where user can post the quote and see the blogs.and can subscribes to get the latest updates on post.
-Users can subscribe to the blog to get the latest updates on articles.The blog supports comments from readers and blog writers can determine whether to delete the comments or not.
-Users can also delete blog posts at their discretion.After the writer has posted a new blog post, subscribers will receive an email notification with a link to the blog post.

-Specifications
-user can view blogs click on article and view the whole blog post. and it display the whole blogs. user can write comments on the comment test area box.the name also is required.then the comment is displayed on the blog content. you fill subscription form that user can receive a subscription confirmation email.

-writer can add blog, delete and update blogs and delete comments
+A web application where one can start blogs and users can comment on the topic or start a blog of their own. user can view blogs click on article and view the whole blog post. and it display the whole blogs. user can write comments on the comment test area box.the name also is required.then the comment is displayed on the blog content. you fill subscription form that user can receive a subscription confirmation email. we can also writte and  add blog, delete and update blogs and delete comments

 Set-up and Installation
 Prerequiites